John goes undercover to find the organization trying to bring down the corporations.

 “See…next fight…bring him…” The female voice said.
-I know the fight controller was done at the arena.
-So this had to be someone above him.
+I know the fight controller was overseeing the current fight at the arena.
+So, this had to be someone above him.
 This must be the person I’ve been trying to meet with.

 It sounded like they were finishing their discussion.
 I jumped up and walked back to the stairs.

 “Hey!” came the female voice clearly, from behind me.
 “What are you doing up here?”